-- 60. Defence personnel and persons engaged under a contract must handle foreign government information with a level of protection no less stringent than is provided by the Originator. - 61.
-In many cases, the Australian government has provided an assurance to safeguard this information under the terms of a Security of Information Agreement or Arrangement (SIA) or a General Security Agreement (GSA).
+58. Defence personnel and persons engaged under a contract must handle foreign government information with a level of protection no less stringent than that provided by the Originator.

+59. In many cases, the Australian government has provided an assurance to safeguard this information under the terms of a Security of Information Agreement or Arrangement (SIA) or a General Security Agreement (GSA).
 For example, foreign government information must be compartmentalised to ensure it is protect from unauthorised third party access.

-62. Defence personnel and persons engaged under a contract must protect foreign government information in accordance with all relevant SIAs and GSAs.
-A complete list of Defence's SIAs is available on the Defence Security & Vetting Service (DS&VS) site on the Defence Secret Network (DSN).
+60. Defence personnel and persons engaged under a contract must protect foreign government information in accordance with all relevant SIAs and GSAs.
+A complete list of Defence's SIAs is available on the Defence Security site on the Defence Secret Network (DSN).

-Note: A list of 'OFFICIAL' SIAs is available on the DPN]
+Note: A list of SIAs at the OFFICIAL level is available on the DPN.

-- 63. For more information on SIAs and GSAs, contact 1800DEFENCE. - 64.
-In many cases, Project Security Instructions (PSI) apply to project-specific foreign information.
+61. For more information on SIAs and GSAs, contact 1800DEFENCE.

+62. In addition, Project Security Instructions (PSI) may apply to project-specific foreign information.
 Defence personnel and persons engaged under a contract are to protect foreign information in accordance with all relevant PSI as long as they do not contradict the relevant SIA or GSA.